0foxes/site-1/README.md

 #

+# SENSITIVE DATA: DO NOT MAKE PUBLIC UNDER ANY CIRCUMSTANCE

 My personal website.
 Can be accessed online at https://.com.

 This is the second major version of the website.
 The previous version can be accessed in the `archive` directory.